Having lived in LA for nearly 8 months, I have been waiting for

 I am standing alongside the portrait bust of an unidentified

 Roman citizen, dated First Century AD.
+For those who believe

 that as individual embodiments, we have experienced multiple